jhthorsen/getopt-app/README.md

 This method can be used to combine [Getopt::App](https://metacpan.org/pod/Getopt%3A%3AApp) and `$path_to_script` into a a single script that does not need to have [Getopt::App](https://metacpan.org/pod/Getopt%3A%3AApp) installed from CPAN.
-This is for example useful for sysadmin scripts that otherwize only depends on core Perl modules.
+This is for example useful for sysadmin scripts that otherwise only depends on core Perl modules.

 The script will be printed to `$fh`, which defaults to `STDOUT`.